 ANN INC. is a member of the Sustainable Apparel Coalition, an industry-wide group of leading apparel and footwear brands,

-retailers, suppliers, nonprofits and NGOs working to reduce the environmental and social impacts of apparel and footwear
+retailers, suppliers, nonprofits and NGOs working to reduce the environmental and social impacts of the apparel industry.
+We

 use the Higg Index to measure sustainability and drive improvements within our operations and those of our suppliers.

 We participate in and are a brand partner of Better Work and the Better Work Buyer’s Forum.
 Better Work is a flagship program

 of the UN’s International Labour Organization, jointly led by the World Bank Group’s International Finance Corporation.

 Better Work is a partnership that reduces duplicate audits and conflicting remediation messages by centralizing

 assessment and corrective action.
 Participating brands and retailers accept Better Work’s assessments in lieu of their own

 audits and defer remediation to Better Work’s continuous-improvement advisory process.

 In 2015, 45% of our Apparel business was placed with Better Work Participating factories.